mtzguido/ramon/README.md

 TODO:
 - Use cgroups
 - That will require `CAP_SYS_ADMIN`
-- Report recursive (group) and individual (getrusage/wait4)
+- Report recursive (group) and individual (getrusage/wait4, or proc)

-NOTE: if the invoked process has several threads, they be accounte for together even in nonrecusive mode, as they bleong to the same process.
+NOTE: if the invoked process has several threads, they be accounte for together even in nonrecusive mode, as they belong to the same process.